make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   approximation of Slerp
   without the need to calculate $\theta$ and without the division-by-zero problem.
-- Now we only have two minor things to be aware of:
+- Just two things here:
-  1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative
+  1. As with Slerp,
-     (just as we did for Slerp).
+     we need to negate one of the endpoints if their dot product is negative
-  1. To ensure that we return a **unit** quaternion, we must normalize the result of the Lerp.
+     to ensure a "shortest arc" rotation.
-- Let's call this
+  1. We must normalize the result of the Lerp to ensure that we return a **unit** quaternion.
-  normalized linear interpolation
+- Let's call it
-  or **Nlerp**:
+  "normalized linear interpolation":

 $$
 \begin{aligned}